nanomsg/nng/docs/ref/migrate/nng1.md

 Further, the `NNG_TLS_1_0` and `NNG_TLS_1_1` constants are also removed.
 Applications should use `NNG_TLS_1_2` or even `NNG_TLS_1_3` instead.

+## Support for Local Addresses in Dial URLs Removed

+NNG 1.x had an undocumented ability to specify the local address to bind to when dialing, by using the local address in front of the destination address separated by a semicolon.
+This was provided for legacy libnanomsg compatilibility, and is no longer offered.
+The correct way to specify a local address is by setting `NNG_OPT_LOCADDR` on the dialer.

 ## Option Functions

 The previously deprecated `nng_pipe_getopt_xxx` family of functions is removed.